hepplerj/cv/web-cv.md

 -   Phi Alpha Theta Honor Society, South Dakota State University, 2005--2007.

 # Professional Development

+RRCHNM--C\textsuperscript{2}DH Education in Digital History Summit, Roy Rosenzweig Center for History and New Media and the Luxembourg Centre for Contemporary and Digital History, April 6, 2022.

+Attendee, "Meville Nelles Hoffman Lecture in Environmental History," York University, January 13, 2022.

+RRCHNM--C\textsuperscript{2}DH Education in Digital History Summit, Roy Rosenzweig Center for History and New Media and the Luxembourg Centre for Contemporary and Digital History, December 9 & 16, 2021.

 *Equity in Action: Fostering an Antiracist Library Culture*, Library Journal, February 23-March 9, 2021.